 GPS is Ready for its Close-up

 Though they existed only in the realm of science fiction until just a few years ago, devices using GPS technology have become common.
-We use GPS in our cars, our phones, and our computers.
+We use Best GPS trackers in our cars, our phones, and our computers.
 We use it to keep our kids safe, prevent loss, increase productivity, even to keep time.

 Hollywood has fueled a lot of misconceptions about GPS, and global positioning in general.
 There are no trackers as small as a pill, and they can't be implanted under someone's skin.
 The size issue doesn't stem from the positioning system or the receivers themselves.
 It's all about the power source.
 Though receivers can be as tiny as a fingernail, and most are smaller than a quarter, the battery tech has not been able to keep up.
 So a GPS receiver like those in the movies might be able to be manufactured, but it wouldn't actually work.
 Yet.